 Biochemistry and Molecular Biology

-Housed in a 158,000-square-foot, $36 million center, our program produces students that are in great demand.
+Housed in a 158,000-square-foot, $36 million center, our program produces students who are in great demand.
 After all, you get to work shoulder-to-shoulder with some of the best scientists in the country.

 What to Expect